LLNL/popclass/docs/source/index.rst

 .. figure:: ../images/lens_class.gif

-   Example of popclass classifying an microlensing event with a range of different posterior distributions.
+   Example of popclass classifying a microlensing event with a range of different posterior distributions.
    Left panel shows a population simulation used to classify the event.
 Right panel shows the output lens classification